Marco Warren

-Marco Warren (born 13 December 1993) is a Bermudian footballer who plays as a midfielder for PHC Zebras in the Bermudian Premier Division.
-He made his debut for the Bermuda national team in 2015.
+Marco Warren (13 December 1993 – 14 May 2023) was a Bermudian footballer who played as a midfielder.
+He capped for the Bermuda national team.

 Career

 Marco Warren was born in Warwick Parish, Bermuda.
 He started his career at Flagler College, where he originally studied Graphic Design as well as receiving a sports scholarship.
 He began to play for the college team in 2012, known as the Flagler Saints, who were then playing in the NCAA Division II.
 In his first season, he played in all of the 19 available games and scored 1 goal.
 He also appeared in all the available games for the 2013 season, this time getting 7 goals in 19 games.
 For his final college season in 2014 he played 10 games and scored 1 goal.
-In total in 3 years for Flagler Saints he played in 48 games, scoring 9 goals.
+In total in three years for Flagler Saints he played in 48 games, scoring 9 goals.
 After leaving college at the end of 2014, he joined Bermudian Premier Division side PHC Zebras.